rohitsrao/youtube-learning/tdd_python/uncle_bob_tdd/README.md

 shows that the current code is a bug.
 Write that and then modify the code to pass.

 It is a good idea to not write tests directly for what you are building.
-Do not go for the goal immedialtey.
+Do not go for the gold immedialtey.
 Lumber around.
 Think up different ways to throw the code off and then finally you'll arrive at the required code.

 Let the test guide your development!
 So instead of asking what should I code next,